Andrew-code2020/MS2/README.md

 ###### User Story 2

 I want to book an activity holiday in Ireland.
 I browse the web and find the Holiday in Ireland website.
-I click on the contact us page fill out the form specifying the the parameters of my activity holiday and click Submit up your Holiday in Ireland form.
+I click on the contact us page fill out the form specifying the the parameters of my activity holiday and click Submit your Holiday in Ireland form.
 I receive an email notification which has a copy of my form and the email address that the Holiday in Ireland use is also visible.

 ###### User Story 3